 Leases and Cell Site Contracts: We have lease agreements relating to certain facilities and equipment, which are considered operating leases.
 Additionally, we have operating leases with wireless service providers for tower space and base station capacity on a volume usage basis ("cell site leases"), some of which provide for minimum annual payments.
-See Note 10, "Leases," in our unaudited condensed consolidated financial statements for additional information.
+See Note 10, "Leases," to our unaudited condensed consolidated financial statements for additional information.

 For the airline agreements where the equipment transactions are accounted for as operating leases of space, the revenue share paid to our airline partners represents operating lease payments.
 They are deemed to be contingent rental payments, as the payments due to each airline are based on a percentage of our CA-NA and CA-ROW service revenue generated from that airline's passengers, which is unknown until realized.
 As such, we cannot estimate the lease payments due to an airline at the commencement of our contract with such airline.
 This rental expense is included in cost of service revenue and is offset by the amortization of the deferred airborne lease incentive discussed above.
-See Note 10, "Leases," in our unaudited condensed consolidated financial statements for additional information.
+See Note 10, "Leases," to our unaudited condensed consolidated financial statements for additional information.

-A contract with one of our airline partners requires us to provide the airline partner with cash rebates of \$1.8 million in June 2017 and June 2018.
-We paid the 2017 rebate on June 13, 2017.
+A contract with one of our airline partners requires us to provide the airline partner with a cash rebate of \$1.8 million in June 2018.